Kaouenn/Budget-Web-app/README.md

 ## Features

-- A Single Form Component appears when run the web app without expenses.
+- A Single Form Component appears when you run the web app without expenses.

 - Firstly : You have to write the name of the User 👨
 - Secondly : Inform the expense you want to add ⌨︎